Xebi4i/trello/README.md

-repository for my answers to trello cards.
+Repository for my answers to trello cards.